jejl/fesh2/README.md

 **Fesh2** uses [curl](http://pycurl.io/docs/latest/index.html) to access files
 on the servers.
 If https is being used
  (e.g. to access the CDDIS repository), then **fesh2** needs to know the location of your `.netrc` and `.urs_cookies` files.
+Curl puts these in the user's home directory by default but they can be placed elsewhere if desired.
+This can be set on the command line or via the NETRC_DIR environment variable or in the config file by setting the NetrcDir parameter.
+  .
+The command-line overrides
-If you  don't  intend to use  https then place empty files in these locations.
+  the environment variable which overrides the config fileIf you  don't  intend to use https then place empty files in these locations.

 ### Drudg
 After finding and downloading a new or updated schedule, Fesh2 can optionally run Drudg to produce new snp, prc and lst files.
 The `[Drudg]` section allows you to configure this behaviour.
-If you don't want **fesh2** to automatically process your schedules (it will overwrite old files), this feature con be turned off be
+It is assumed that **drudg** will be run from the schedule file directory (usually `/usr2/sched`).
+If you don't want **fesh2** to automatically process your schedules (it will overwrite old files), this feature con be turned off by
     setting `do_drudg` to `False`.

 ## Usage